The Association Of Beach And Shag Club D.J.’s

 C. The Executive Board shall meet at least four (4) times annually to conduct official Association business, propose activities, direct projects, and conduct other business as appropriate.

-D. A bona fide Executive Board meeting shall occur when there is a minimum of five (5) Executive Board members present.
+D. A quorum of the bona fide Executive Board meeting shall occur when there is a minimum of five (5) Executive Board members present.